SmartHealthX/ProstaTD/ivtdmetrics/README.md

 # IVTDMetrics

-An extended metrics package for surgical triplet detection, based on [ivtmetrics](https://github.com/CAMMA-public/ivtmetrics).
+An extended metrics package for surgical triplet detection.

 ## Overview